-(a) have the right to vote at any general meeting of AAIR;
+(a) have the right to vote at any general meeting of AAIR

-(b) have the right to hold any office in AAIR subject to the clauses set out under Rule 25.1 Eligibility of candidates in these Rules; and
+(b) have the right to hold any office in AAIR subject to the clauses set out under Rule 25.1 Eligibility of candidates

 (c) have all other rights and privileges conferred upon them by these Rules, the Act or the bylaws.

-(2) Life members shall:
+(2) Institutional members shall:

-(a) be exempt from membership fees and levies;
+(a) be exempt from membership fees and levies

-(3) Honorary members and Honorary Life members shall:
+(4) Honorary members shall:

-(a) be exempt from membership fees and levies;
+(a) be exempt from membership fees and levies

-(b) not be entitled to hold office or have voting rights;
+(b) not be entitled to hold office or have voting rights

-(4) Retired members shall:
+(5) Retired members shall:

-(a) be exempt from membership fees and levies;
+(a) be exempt from membership fees and levies

-(b) not be entitled to hold office or have voting rights;
+(b) not be entitled to hold office or have voting rights

 (d) be eligible for discounts to AAIR events, where such discounts are available to a Retired member.

-(2) terminates upon cessation of membership from any cause.
+The membership terminates upon cessation of membership from any cause.

-(1) The entrance fees, subscription fees or payments payable by the members of AAIR shall be such as the Committee may from time to time prescribe.
+(1) The entrance fees, subscription fees, or payments payable by the members of AAIR, shall be such as the Committee may from time to time prescribe.

 (2) Subscriptions shall be paid annually and shall fall due when the Committee in its discretion from time to time determines.